AlgorithmicResearchGroup/Agent-States/README.md

 3. **Dynamic Transitions**: The library supports the creation of transitions between states, which can be conditional and trigger specific actions.

+4. **State Transition Guards**: Implement conditions that must be met for transitions to occur, providing more control over state changes.

-4. **Persistence**: Integration with ChromaDB enables efficient storage and retrieval of state machines, allowing for continuity across sessions or distributed systems.
+5. **Persistence**: Integration with ChromaDB enables efficient storage and retrieval of state machines, allowing for continuity across sessions or distributed systems.

-5. **Visualization**: The library includes tools to visualize state machines, aiding in debugging and understanding complex agent behaviors.
+6. **Visualization**: The library includes tools to visualize state machines, aiding in debugging and understanding complex agent behaviors.

-6. **OpenAI Integration**: It leverages the OpenAI API for dynamic decision-making, allowing for more intelligent and adaptive state transitions.
+7. **OpenAI Integration**: It leverages the OpenAI API for dynamic decision-making, allowing for more intelligent and adaptive state transitions.

 ## When is it useful?